rvarago/kitten/README.md

 * Conan
 * Docker

+### Notes

+- Make is only required if you want to use it to orchestrate task execution, for instance to invoke Conan, CMake, etc.
-Note that Docker is only required if you want to run the tests inside a container.
-In that case, you just need to have Make, since all the other requirements are shipped inside the docker image.
-Therefore for quick exploration and collaboration,
+- Docker is only required if you want to run the tests inside a container.

 ## Build